 The Gut Microbiome and Autoimmune Connection

 Did you know that there are more bacteria in us and on us that there are of our own human cells?
-Microbiomes are clusters of mainly bacteria as well as a few other organisms, which are found in our mouths, skin, nose, urogenitals and our gut.
-In recent years scientist have discovered that the gut microbiome, contains tens of trillions of microorganisms, including up to 1,000 different species of bacteria with over 3 million genes — that’s 150 times more genes than human genes!
+Microbiomes are clusters of mainly bacteria as well as a few other organisms, which are found in our mouths, skin, nose, our genitals, and our gut.
+In recent years scientists have discovered that the gut microbiome contains tens of trillions of microorganisms, including up to 1,000 different species of bacteria with over 3 million genes — that’s 150 times more genes than human genes!
 With 80% of our immune system in our gut, we must support and nurture our microbiome, because all of those good bacteria influence our immune system and determine if it will be healthy or if it will go rogue as with autoimmunity.

 How Does Your Gut Microbiome Form?

 So how do all of these beneficial bacteria get inside of us to form our microbiomes?
 The truth is that your microbiome starts developing at conception.
 We used to think the womb was sterile, but recent studies show that women who had a bladder infection during their first or second trimester had “microbial fingerprints” of this infection in their placenta.
 This means that if a mother gets antibiotics while she’s pregnant it can have a permanent impact on the gut microbiome of the fetus.
 In a sense, you inherit your mom’s microbiome, and if hers is not healthy yours will not be either.
 This is why I ask all of my patients if their mother got antibiotics while she was pregnant with them.